thebash1/thebash1/README.md

 ###

-<p align="left">I am a 20 years old student of systems engineering from Colombia, excited to learn more about web development every day.</p>
+<p align="left">I'm Alex Daniel Mora and I'm 20 years old student of systems engineering from Colombia, excited to learn more about web development every day.</p>

 ###